 Word of mouth has been around since the beginning of humanity.

 Word of mouth is the most powerful, natural, and free tool you can have.
-In the last two posts of this series, I gave you some tips on Branding and Marketing yourself as a public speaker.
+In the last two posts of this series, I gave you some tips on Branding, Marketing, and Storytelling as a public speaker.
 In this post, you’ll learn specifically and in as much detail as I can give you about using word of mouth to make your speeches go viral.

 If you’re not talking then how will people know about you and what you’re trying to accomplish?

 Talking a no-brainer, but I actually think so many people forget to promote themselves especially when meeting new people.
 However, you probably don’t want to annoy people you already know about the work you do every day unless they’re genuinely interested.

 That’s why using word of mouth on people you’re more unfamiliar with gives you a huge advantage.
 You’d be surprised how far your reach can go just through word of mouth.

 Before getting into the depth of the post I want to give you an example of a word of mouth epidemic I reviewed about in The Tipping Point by Malcolm Gladwell.
 I wasn’t too huge a fan of the book, but there were certain takeaways that were worth remembering such as this one.